 As head coach at Henryville, I helped lead the Hornets to a sectional runner up finish in 2007 and 2010 and was Southern Athletic Conference champs in 2008 and 2009.

 During my one year hiatus as a basketball coach, I wrote a weekly article for the local newspaper out of Jeffersonville, IN, The News and Tribune.
-I assisted Nick Ray in covering local basketball game for Wright Brothers Implements whose games can be found on their website.
+I assisted Nick Ray in covering local basketball games for Wright Brothers Implements whose games can be found on their website.

 In 2013, I took on the position of varsity boys' assistant basketball coach at Silver Creek High School and assist Coach Brandon Hoffman with the program.
 Silver Creek Boys' basketball won the 2014, 2015, and 2016 sectional titles as well as the 2015 Mid-Southern Conference championship.